 Founded in 1852 by William G. Fargo, Wells Fargo has been in business for more than 160 years.
 The company opened in San Francisco, offering banking and express delivery.
 Its express business led it to get involved in the stagecoach business, and it eventually came to own and operate the world's largest stagecoach operation - hence Wells Fargo's logo today.

-The firm was created in 2009 after Wells Fargo acquired Wachovia Corporation.
-Wells Fargo provides its broker-dealer and investment advisory services through both Wells Fargo Advisors and Wells Fargo Advisors Financial Network, LLC ,the latter of which is a network of independent contractor representatives.
+Wells Fargo provides its broker-dealer and investment advisory services through both Wells Fargo Advisors and Wells Fargo Advisors Financial Network, LLC, the latter of which is a network of independent contractor representatives.

 Wells Fargo is capable of working with a notably wide range of clients.
 Its account minimums make its services accessible to non-high-net-worth individuals, and it also works with high-net-worth individuals.
 Additionally, Wells Fargo serves pension or profit-sharing plans, trusts, estates, charitable organizations, corporations, governmental entities, educational institutions and banks or thrift institutions.

 Wells Fargo notes on its website that it generally recommends its advisory services to those who have at least $250,000 to invest but some services are only available for those with $10 million in investable assets.
 Programs offered through Wells Fargo Advisors Financial Network, a network of independent contractors that also offers investment advisory services, have varying account minimums.
 Minimums for its 29 available wrap fee programs range from $10,000 to $5 million.

 Services Offered by Wells Fargo